Monitoring

 View monitoring dashboards

-The dashboards provided by monitoring consist of multiple graphic charts.
+Dashboards provided by Monitoring consist of multiple graphic charts.
 You can display and intuitively check only the information you need from the dashboard of each server.
 The information shown in the dashboard is collected every minute to be displayed, but it shows only the average values.
-The following describes how to use dashboards:
+To use dashboards, follow these steps:

-1. From the Classic environment of NAVER Cloud Platform console, click the Services > Database > Cloud DB for MSSQL menus, in that order.
+1. In the Classic environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for MSSQL.

 2. Click the Monitoring menu.